OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/social-login/intro.md

 :   An URL type value, necessary for cases where the screen that uses the profile information is different from the screen where the action is being used.
 You can specify the ReturnURI directly on the StartLogin action.
 --->

-### Handle social login attempt response and login scope
+### Handle authentication response and login scope

 For your app to handle failed login attempts and access the output information of a social login, also known as login scope, you need add an **Authenticate** block to the screen where the StartLogin action occurs.
 Then you need to create an action to handle the OnAuthenticationCompleted event.